anhnguyendepocen/website-2/content/authors/admin/_index.md

 - Visitors
 ---

 I am a doctoral student at Michigan State University in the [Geospatial Lab](http://blue.for.msu.edu/) of Dr. Andrew Finley.
 My research interests lie in the development of Bayesian hierarchical models for environmental monitoring and decision making.
-I am currently focusing on developing Bayesian models to answer questions in the field of environmental acoustics.
+More specifically, I am interested in the development and application of statistical models for methods of monitoring wildlife populations across large spatio-temporal regions, including citizen science data and acoustic recordings.